 However, the Act encountered significant challenges:

-The legal system often failed to support the ideals laid out in the Civil Rights Act of 1875.
+The legal system often failed to support the ideals of the Civil Rights Act of 1875.
 Ineffectiveness in the judiciary led to frustrations among those it aimed to protect.
 These complexities highlight the limitations of the Civil Rights Act of 1875 in achieving its lofty goals.
-For those interested in exploring this further, engaging with resources on the broader civil rights movement can be incredibly enlightening, especially when connecting with ongoing discussions and historical analyses of civil rights legislation.
+Engaging with resources on the broader civil rights movement can be incredibly enlightening for those interested in exploring this further, especially when connecting with ongoing discussions and historical analyses of civil rights legislation.

 Supreme Court Invalidation and Its Consequences